YichengDWu/MPPDE.jl/README.md

 # MP PDE Solver in Julia

-This is a Julia implementation of the [message passing solver](https://github.com/brandstetter-johannes/MP-Neural-PDE-Solvers)
+This is an implementation of the [message passing solver](https://github.com/brandstetter-johannes/MP-Neural-PDE-Solvers) in Julia